Dr Ben O Ceallaigh BA, MA, PhD

 Profile

-In addition to my work within academia I also have a wide range of other experience both as a language activist and professional practitioner in the field of language revitalisation in Ireland, Scotland and Wales.
+In addition to my work within academia I also have a wide range of other experience both as an activist and professional in the field of language revitalisation in Ireland, Scotland and Wales.

 Hapus i siarad Cymraeg / Gaeilge agus fáilte / Fàilte air cho-fhreagartas sa Ghàidhlig / Looayr Gaelg rhoom / Ankaŭ mi ĝojegas praktiki Esperanton!